Adopting a New Dog

 Seniors and special-needs dogs may need extra care, but they give back tenfold.

-When you understand what a dog was designed to do, you can meet them where they are—and help them thrive.
+Breed does not equal personality, but it is a strong start.
+Every dog is an individual, but breed traits do give you a roadmap to work with.
+When you understand what a dog was designed to do, you can meet them where they are and help them to thrive.

 As a solo mobile groomer and pet care educator, Waggy Tails Mobile Pet Grooming sees the consequences of mismatched placements every day.